KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

         action: drop
 ```

-Finally, it is possible to target metrics with a specific combination of labels.
+Additionally, it is possible to target metrics with a specific combination of labels.
 Here we target metrics where 'realm' is 'foo' *and* 'cache' is 'bar:

 ```
  - job_name: keycloak